hydna/hydna-text/introduction.md

 - HTTP REST (limited to pushing, but extremly easy to implement without a client library)

-The transport layer should be mostly transparent to "regular" developers (if you use a client library, the choice of transport has already been made), but it's an important feature of Hydna that you should be aware of.
+Which transport layer is used will be mostly transparent to most developers (if you use a client library, the choice of transport has already been made), but it's an important architectural feature that developers should be aware of.

-Which transport to use depends on the nature of the application (WebSockets are great and can use a Flash-fallback, but neither works in popular Apple devices.
+The characteristics of the environment determines which transport is most suitable (WebSockets are great and can use a Flash-fallback, but neither works in popular Apple devices.
 Longpolling works with almost any HTTP agent, but is not as efficient as using Web Sockets) and it's up to the client library developer to choose the right transport.
-In some cases multiple transports might be needed -- the JavaScript implementation, for instance, automatically detects if it should use WebSockets, Flash or HTTP Longpolling.
+In some cases multiple transports might be needed -- the JavaScript implementation, for instance, automatically detects if it should use native Web Sockets, Flash or HTTP Longpolling.